 The modifications to the campus include the demolition of three small existing academic buildings to be replaced with a new two-story classroom building, an addition to the existing auditorium/gym, and other site improvements such as extending the driveway used for drop-off and pickup and adding more outdoor play/sports areas.

-After the review is complete, Harker will also publish an updated Good Neighbor Plan that will describe all of the tools Harker will use to minimize traffic impacts in the neighborhood.
+Over the coming year Harker will publish an updated Good Neighbor Plan that will describe all of the tools Harker will use to minimize traffic impacts in the neighborhood.

 Residents who live near a school are often concerned about how neighborhood traffic might be impacted during morning drop-off and afternoon pickup times during the school year.
 It is also important to us at Harker that our students can be dropped off and picked up safely and that parents are able to come and go quickly during commute times.